-- Use the diameter adjustment knobs to fully lower the rear roller below the level of the bottom roller, then rotate the thickness adjustment leaf bolts counterclockwise until the upper roller can be lifted with enough clearance for the workpiece. - Insert the workpiece between the upper and lower rollers and just over the rear roller, as illustrated in Figure 16, then snug the thickness adjustment leaf bolts down to secure the workpiece.
-Make sure you tighten the leaf bolts the same amount.
+- 1. Use the diameter adjustment knobs to fully lower the rear roller below the level of the bottom roller, then rotate the thickness adjustment leaf bolts counterclockwise until the upper roller can be lifted with enough clearance for the workpiece. - 2.
+Insert the workpiece between the upper and lower rollers and just over the rear roller, as illustrated in Figure 16, then snug the thickness adjustment leaf bolts down to secure the workpiece.
+Make sure vou tighten the leaf bolts the half way through the upper and lower rollers.

-- 3. Turn the hand crank clockwise to feed the workpiece through the machine until it is approximately half way through the upper and lower rollers. - 4.
-Turn the diameter adjustment knobs clockwise knobs to lift the rear roller until the desired radius bend is reached, as illustrated in Figure 17.
+4. Turn the diameter adjustment knobs clockwise knobs to lift the rear roller until the desired radius bend is reached, as illustrated in Figure 17.
 Make sure to turn the knobs equal amounts so the rear roller is always parallel with the other rollers.
 Failure to do so will create a larger radius on one end than the other, resulting in a cone shape.